Request Assistance

 Register

-support services by professionals, a peer liaison approach connects caregivers to other kinship caregivers with lived experience for emotional, informational, and instrumental support.
-Support groups have been widely implemented across the nation with research pointing to positive benefits for caregiver mental health and well-being.
+Peer connections are an underutilized yet infinitely powerful source of support for kinship families, who often feel alone and overwhelmed on their journey.
+As a supplement to professional support services, a peer liaison approach connects kin caregivers to each other for emotional, informational, and instrumental support.
+Support groups have been widely implemented across the nation, with research pointing to positive benefits for caregiver mental health and well-being.
 Yet, little research has focused on the benefits and implementation of individualized peer mentoring models.

-Future directions for this work will be presented, including the development of a train the trainer curriculum (“THE” Liaison – Together Harnessing Lived Experience Liaison model) that will promote replication of individual peer mentorship among diverse and interdisciplinary organizations serving kinship families.
+Future directions for this work will be presented, including the development of a train-the-trainer curriculum (“THE” Liaison – Together Harnessing Lived Experience Liaison model) that will promote replication of individual peer mentorship among diverse and interdisciplinary organizations serving kinship families.

 Presenters: